Shopping center: Enclosed "malls" in the U.S.

 The enclosed shopping mall did not appear until the mid-1950s.
 One of the earliest examples was the Valley Fair Shopping Center in Appleton, Wisconsin, which opened in March 1955.
 Valley Fair featured a number of modern features including central heating and cooling, a large outdoor parking area, semi-detached anchor stores, and restaurants.
 Later that year the world's first fully enclosed shopping mall was opened in Luleå, in northern Sweden (architect: Ralph Erskine) and was named Shopping; the region now claims the highest shopping center density in Europe.

 The idea of a regionally-sized, fully enclosed shopping complex was pioneered in 1956 by the Austrian-born architect and American immigrant Victor Gruen.
 This new generation of regional-size shopping centers began with the Gruen-designed Southdale Center, which opened in the Twin Cities suburb of Edina, Minnesota, United States in October 1956.
-For pioneering the soon-to-be enormously popular mall concept in this form, Gruen has been called the "most influential architect of the twentieth century" by Malcolm Gladwell.
+For pioneering the soon-to-be enormously popular mall concept in this form, Gruen has been called the "most influential architect of the twentieth century" by Canadian writer Malcolm Gladwell.

 The first retail complex to be promoted as a "mall" was Paramus, New Jersey's Bergen Mall.
 The center, which opened with an open-air format in 1957, was enclosed in 1973.
 Aside from Southdale Center, significant early enclosed shopping malls were Harundale Mall (1958) in Glen Burnie, Maryland, Big Town Mall (1959) in Mesquite, Texas, Chris-Town Mall (1961) in Phoenix, Arizona, and Randhurst Center (1962) in Mount Prospect, Illinois.

 Other early malls moved retailing away from the dense, commercial downtowns into the largely residential suburbs.
 This formula (enclosed space with stores attached, away from downtown, and accessible only by automobile) became a popular way to build retail across the world.
 Gruen himself came to abhor this effect of his new design; he decried the creation of enormous "land wasting seas of parking" and the spread of suburban sprawl.

 Over the next five decades, the United States embarked on a wild shopping center construction spree.
 American commercial real estate developers built far more shopping centers and malls than could be justified by the country's population, retail sales, or any other economic indicator.
 The number of American shopping centers exploded from 4,500 in 1960 to 70,000 by 1986 to just under 108,000 by 2010.
 By the time shopping mall operator Unibail-Rodamco-Westfield decided to get out of the United States in 2022, the United States had an average of 24.5 square feet of retail space per capita (in contrast to 4.5 square feet per capita in Europe).

-Decline of the mall
+Decline of the mall in the U.S.

 Since the 1990s, the shopping mall has been in decline because of competition from discount stores and other shopping center formats, from e-commerce and most recently from closures and economic effects of the COVID-19 pandemic.